maxgesteland/cs5350/DecisionTree/README.md

 -Outputs are printed for the car first on different metrics, Then the bank on its different metrics/ top of bank is labeled "bank"
 -Note: I did not do the very last part of the programming section (b) of number 3 in the programming section

-For Ensemble Learning and Linear Regression their associated read me's and info are in README.md files within their individual folders.